InnerPlant/.github/README.md

 5. **Documentation**: Link to comprehensive documentation if available.
 Even if the README covers the basics, having detailed documentation provides additional clarity and helps users dive deeper into your project.

-6. **Acknowledgments**: If your project uses third-party libraries, tools, or resources, acknowledge them in your README.
-This helps give credit to those who have contributed to your project indirectly.

-7. **Contact Information**: Provide contact information or links to relevant communication channels (such as Slack) where users can reach out for support or ask questions.

 Remember to keep your README concise, well-organized, and easy to read.
 If you have a lot of documentation that won't fit in a README, consider creating docs in the [https://sites.google.com/innerplant.com/innerwiki/software](InnerPlant Software Wiki)